 When we talk about Safety, what we mean is doing whatever it takes for you to feel safe.
 As we are Mammals and hardwired to respond to our bodies when we don’t feel safe in our environment our bodies will often shut down or make large amounts of adrenalin to support a fight or flight mechanism, which can wither stop labour completely or make it more painful as we are on high alert.

 When a woman feels safe in labour she will relax and usually allow her body to do what its designed to do.
-Choosing a place that you feel safe into birth makes an enormous difference, Whether that be at home, in a birth centre or in a hospital.
+Choosing a place where you feel safe into birth makes an enormous difference, Whether that be at home, in a birth center or in a hospital.
 Each woman is different and each woman has to choose what is right for her.

 These three key things may not guarantee the birth you want, but they will help you to feel supported to make choices that feel good for you.
 And when a woman feels supported and respected in birth then she often feels positive about the whole experience.